Deep-learning jet flavor tagging for precision hadronic Higgs measurements at future $e^+e^-$ Higgs factories: Results and discussion

 All three taggers achieve a good separation between $b$- and $c$-jets and the other flavors.
 When particle and antiparticle jets are not distinguished, the effective $b$-tagging and $c$-tagging efficiencies exceed $90\%$, while misidentification of light-flavor jets as heavy flavors remains at the percent level.
 This confirms that the CEPC detector, together with the adopted vertexing and tracking performance, provides excellent heavy-flavor tagging capabilities.

 For light-flavor jets, the task is intrinsically more challenging.
-When particle and antiparticle jets are not distinguished, the self-identification probability for strange jets is around $60$--$70\%$, and gluon jets are correctly classified in about half of the cases, with substantial migration among $s$, $u/d$ and $g$ categories.
+When particle and antiparticle jets are not distinguished, the self-identification probability for strange jets is around $70\%$, and gluon jets are correctly classified in about $64\%$ of the cases, with substantial migration among $s$, $u/d$ and $g$ categories.
 These patterns are expected, as strange and gluon jets share similar particle multiplicities and radial energy profiles, and differ only through relatively subtle fragmentation and PID information.
-The three taggers yield broadly comparable performance, with ParT and MIParT providing a modest improvement in heavy- and strange-flavor tagging efficiencies relative to ParticleNet, while ParticleNet achieves a similar performance on gluon jets.
+The three taggers yield broadly comparable performance, with ParT and MIParT providing a modest improvement in heavy- and strange-flavor tagging efficiencies relative to ParticleNet, while ParticleNet achieves slightly better performance on gluon jets.
 Overall, the differences are at the level of a few percentage points and will later be exploited through an ensemble combination at the event level.

-To quantify the complementarity among the different taggers, we perform a principal-component analysis (PCA)~\cite{PCA:2014} of their outputs to visualise the correlations between them.
-For each architecture, several independently trained models (with different random initializations) are used to predict the $s$-jet probability for jets in the $H\to s\bar s$ sample.
-The distributions of these probabilities are then projected onto the first two principal components.
+To quantify the complementarity among the different taggers, we perform a principal component analysis (PCA)~\cite{PCA:2014} of their outputs at the model level.
+For each independently trained model, the predicted output logits for jets in the $H\to s\bar{s}$ sample are collected into a vector, and PCA is applied to these standardized model-output vectors.
+The first two principal components, PC1 and PC2, therefore represent the directions of largest and second-largest variation among the model outputs, rather than simple combinations of the original physics observables.
 The result is shown in Fig.~\ref{fig:pca_comparison}, where each point corresponds to one trained model.

-Models of the same architecture cluster closely together in the PCA plane, demonstrating that the training procedure is stable and that statistical fluctuations from random initialization are small.
-By contrast, the clusters associated with PN, ParT and MIParT are clearly separated, indicating that the three taggers capture somewhat different aspects of the jet substructure.
-This inter-model diversity motivates the construction of the combined event-level classifier (\texttt{XGB\_Combined}) that simultaneously uses the outputs of all three taggers, as discussed in the next subsection.
+Models of the same architecture cluster closely together in the PCA plane, indicating that the training is stable against random initialization.
+By contrast, the PN, ParT and MIParT clusters are clearly separated, showing that the three taggers retain non-identical output patterns.
+This inter-model diversity motivates the construction of the combined event-level classifier (\texttt{XGB\_Combined}) discussed in the next subsection.